teuber789/chore-tracker/load/README.md

   - `host`: The host that the server is running on.
 Defaults to localhost if not specified.
   - `seconds`: The number of seconds the test should run before terminating.
 Defaults to 300 (5 minutes).
   - `users` The number of concurrent users the test should simulate.
 Defaults to 1.

+# Notes:

+- No load testing client I am aware of supports GRPC Web's protocol.
+As such, I could not use any of them to compare GRPC Web performance to that of a RESTful API.
+I wrote this load test runner to fill this gap.